Parliamentary constituencies in Staffordshire: Boundary changes

-Proposed boundary changes
+2024

 See 2023 Periodic Review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.

-The commission has proposed that Staffordshire be combined with the Black Country as a sub-region of the West Midlands Region, resulting in the creation of a new cross-county boundary constituency named Kingswinford and South Staffordshire, which would include part of the abolished constituency of South Staffordshire; remaining areas of this seat would be combined with parts of the abolished constituency of Stone to form Stone and Great Wyrley.
+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine Staffordshire with the Black Country as a sub-region of the West Midlands Region, resulting in the creation of a new cross-county boundary constituency named Kingswinford and South Staffordshire, which included part of the abolished constituency of South Staffordshire; remaining areas of this seat were combined with parts of the abolished constituency of Stone to form Stone, Great Wyrley and Penkridge.
+Although the seat was unchanged, Burton was renamed Burton and Uttoxeter.